 by Jeff Blakley

 In 1900, John U. Free was enumerated at the Columbia Barracks, which was near Havana, Cuba.
 He was a private in the U.S. Army hospital corps, having enlisted in Savannah, Georgia on December 13, 1898 at the age of 18 years and 8 months.
 At the time he was enumerated, his address in the United States was in Atlanta, Georgia.
 He was discharged from the Army at Camp Wallace, in Manila, Philippine Islands, on December 12, 1901.
 His wife, Lula Carmichael, was from Tift County, in southern Georgia.
 They were married on November 2, 1904 in Berrien County, Georgia.
 I don’t know what John was doing in Berrien County, which is in south central Georgia, but it had experienced a population boom of 81% between 1890 and 1900, according to Wikipedia.
 No doubt, he was there to work.
-According to Jean Taylor, Free owned a grocery store in St. George, Georgia, which had been founded in 1905.
+Jean Taylor wrote that Free owned a grocery store in St. George, Georgia, which had been founded in 1905.
 St. George was a boom town for several years but because its founders didn’t follow through on their promises, settlers began to leave.
 The Georgia Southern & Florida Railway, which passed through St. George on its way to Jacksonville, may have furnished Free with an easy means of leaving town, for he then moved to Palm Beach in about 1906.

 An interesting sidelight to the names of John Ulric Free, Jr.’s children: they were named after his father (John Ulric), his brother, Wilbur Allen (1882 – 1900) and his sister (Annie, ca. 1885 – ?).
-He apparently believed in keeping everything in the family and in confusing future researchers!

 John’s WWI draft registration card is very interesting: it was signed by W.D.
 Horne, the registrar for the board, on September 12, 1918.
 On the card, John gives his occupation as “Farmer and Merchant” and signed his name as John Ulric Free.